 My Father, William Joseph Hughes was born in 1921.
 He was eight years old when the Market Crashed.
 Fortunately, his dad – my Grandfather Harry – was the manager of the huge Standard Oil refinery in Bayonne, New Jersey.
 They had two homes and except for losing his life saving of over $12 when the local bank folded escaped the worst of the great depression.

 He started at Penn State in 1939.
-At Penn State he experienced discrimination as he was pledging at a fraternity and when they discovered he was a Catholic was told he they didn’t accept Catholics.
+At Penn State he experienced discrimination as he was pledging at a fraternity and when they discovered he was a Catholic he was told they didn’t accept Catholics.

 After Pearl Harbor, he enlisted in the Army Air Corp to fly B-17s.
 So many college kids enlisted that he had to wait over a year to be inducted.
 As he waited and then moved through training he became aware of the terrible losses experienced by the B-17 flight crews.
 He realized that his chances of living through the war were slim.